Non-cognitivism: Universal prescriptivism

 Prescriptivism is also supported by the actual way of speaking.
 Many moral statements are de facto uttered as recommendations or commands, e.g. when parents or teachers forbid children to do wrong actions.
 The most famous moral ideas are prescriptions: the Ten Commandments, the command of charity, the categorical imperative, and the Golden Rule command to do or not to do something rather than state that something is or is not the case.

 Prescriptivism can fit the theist idea of morality as obedience towards god.
 It is however different from the cognitivist supernaturalism which interprets morality as subjective will of god, while prescriptivism claims that moral rules are universal and can be found by reason alone without reference to a god.

 According to Hare, prescriptivists cannot argue that amoralists are logically wrong or contradictory.
 Everyone can choose to follow moral commands or not.
 This is the human condition according to the Christian reinterpretation of the Choice of Heracles.
 According to prescriptivism, morality is not about knowledge (of moral facts), but about character (to choose to do the right thing).
-Actors cannot externalize their responsibility and freedom of will towards some moral truth in the world, virtuous people don't need to wait for some cognition to choose what's right.
+Actors cannot externalize their responsibility and freedom of will towards some moral truth in the world, virtuous people do not need to wait for some cognition to choose what's right.

 Prescriptivism is also supported by imperative logic, in which there are no truth values for imperatives, and by the idea of the naturalistic fallacy: even if someone could prove the existence of an ethical property and express it in a factual statement, he could never derive any command from this statement, so the search for ethical properties is pointless.